pan1fan2/self_improvement/python/game1024/README.md

 ### [Introduction](https://en.wikipedia.org/wiki/2048_(video_game))

-1024 is played on a plain 4×4 grid(matrix), a player moves them using the four keyboard input ['a','d','s','w'] ('a' - move left, 'w' - move up, 's' - move down, 'd' - move right ) .
+1024 is played on a plain 4×4 grid(matrix).
+The initial matrix has two 2s which are randomly populated in the matrix.
+A player can move them using one of the four keyboard inputs ['a','d','s','w'] ('a' - move left, 'w' - move up, 's' - move down, 'd' - move right ) .
 Afrer every move , a new tile randomly appears in an empty spot in the matrix with a value of 2.

 A player can move tiles as far as possible in the chosen direction (up/down/left/down) until they are stopped by either another tile or the boundary of the grid.
 If two tiles of the same number collide while moving, they will merge into a tile with the total value of the two tiles that collided.